Kees1958/W3C_annual_most_used_survey_blocklist/README.md

+                                                          NOTICE
+I am moving away from AdGuaard.
+Its HQ in Nicosia is only a postbox office, like Kaspersky's holding company is in London.
+Filter lists which are impacted by this decision are: Youtube_AG_rules and PersonalBlocklist.
+I will remove those lists end of July.

                                                           SOURCES
 This blocklist is based on surveys of most used advertising and tracking technology (e.g. surveys of W3C, W3Tech and the